Gallaudet University: Redevelopment of campus (2015–2024)

 In October 2014, the Gallaudet University board of trustees announced a 10-year, $450 million development of its campus along 6th Street NE.
 The development, which includes both campus property as well as college-owned residential and retail property across the street, will be overseen by JBG Smith.

 Athletics

 Gallaudet athletic teams are the Bison.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as a core member of the United East Conference (formerly known as the North Eastern Athletic Conference (NEAC) until after the 2020–21 academic year) for most its sports since the 2010–11 academic year; in the Eastern Collegiate Football Conference for football; and as Independents for their men's and women's swimming & diving and track & field teams.
+The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as a core member of the United East Conference (formerly known as the "North Eastern Athletic Conference" (NEAC) until after the 2020–21 academic year) for most its sports since the 2010–11 academic year; in the Eastern Collegiate Football Conference for football; and as Independents for their men's and women's swimming & diving and track & field teams.
 The Bison previously competed in the Capital Athletic Conference from 1989–90 to 2009–10.

 Their colors are buff and blue, which were chosen after Union soldiers' uniforms in the Civil War.

-Gallaudet competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, swimming and track & field (indoor and outdoor); while women's sports include basketball, cross country, soccer, softball, swimming, track & field (indoor and outdoor) and volleyball.
-Club sports include cheerleading for both men and women.